dashingsoft/pyarmor/docs/how-to/register.rst

     - If using Pyarmor in CI/CD pipeline, 2 choices

       - Still use Pyarmor 8.x as before
-      - Upgrade to Pyarmor 9, it need upgrade :term:`Pyarmor Pro` to :term:`Pyarmor CI`
+      - Upgrade to Pyarmor 9, and purchase new :term:`Pyarmor CI`

-        - :term:`Pyarmor CI` is paid per year
-        - Please contact pyarmor@163.com if need upgrade to :term:`Pyarmor CI`

   - :term:`Pyarmor Group`